-an individual learning programme evidence based interventions extra help from a teacher or a learning support assistant making or changing materials, resources or equipment working with the child in a small group using specialist equipment helping a child to take part in the class activities making sure that a child has understood things by encouraging them to ask questions and to try something they find difficult helping other children to work with a child, or play with them at break time supporting a child with physical or personal care difficulties, such as eating, getting around school safely, toileting or dressing
+an individual learning programme evidence based interventions extra help from a teacher or a learning support assistant making or changing materials, resources or equipment working with the child in a small group using specialist equipment helping a child to take part in the class activities making sure that a child has understood things by encouraging them to ask questions and to try something they find difficult helping other children to work with a child, or play with them at break time supporting and encouraging a child to be independent with physical or personal care difficulties, such as eating, getting around school safely, toileting or dressing adaptive teaching strategies (detailed below) EQUALs curriculum for those working pre key stage- The Equals curriculum is a multi-tiered approach to education designed for children and young people with severe learning difficulties, focusing on "learning to be" rather than just "learning to do".
+It emphasises individual needs and supports a person-centered approach, particularly for those with complex, severe, and profound learning difficulties. termly IEP meetings with parents/carers